juliendenize/Small-JavaScript-Projects/README.md

 3. **Register a new application**. for the url, provide the url you are using locally if you launch a local server.
 4. **Copy paste the Oauth token** of your new application in the constructor of `js/eventbrite.js`.
 5. Now feel free to **search for events**.

+### Quiz
+In this project, you answer to questions provided by the API.
+You have trackers of your correct and wrong answers that you can reset (otherwise these trackers are stored in the localstorage).